qkzk/fm/development.md

 - Copy flagged files to primary clipboard with F11.
 Flag existing files from clipboard with F12
 - hex colors can be used in config file.
 - click on right pane while previewing a tree moves there.
+- Display keybindings sorted by alphabetical order with `$ fm --keybinds`

 #### Changelog